shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 Reality Studier DC = 20 + spell’s MP cost – Mana Spend Limit

-### Bond Affinity Ease

-You learn 1 additional Bond Affinity option.

-You can more easily apply Bond Affinity options.
-You may spend 1 AP to reduce the cost of a Bond Affinity option by 1 MP.
-You may do this multiple times per spell.
-This AP cost still counts against your Mana Spend Limit.

-### Quick Casting

-You can easily cast quick spells.
-Whenever you cast a spell, if the total AP cost of that spell is 1, you can ignore the Multiple Check Penalty for that spell cast.

 ## Level 5 Class Features

 ### Spell Warp